 1. Types of Gateway Provider

 There are basically two types of gateways – integrated and hosted.
 Hosted payment gateways independent entities and redirect your customers to their platforms.
-On the other hand, integrated payment gateways are integrated into your website and allows your customers to make the payment without navigating to their platform.
+On the other hand, integrated payment gateways are integrated into your website and allow your customers to make the payment without navigating to their platform.
 Check what your requirements are and choose accordingly.

 2 Customer support services